arunrajudhay/Jarvis_AI_Chatbot/README.md

 6. Logging and Feedback: Each interaction is logged for analysis and improvement.
 The bot collects feedback on responses to enhance future interactions and training of the language model.
 7. Session Management: The bot maintains user sessions to provide personalized interactions, allowing users to have continuous conversations without losing context.
 8. Performance Monitoring: Implement monitoring to track bot performance, response times, and user satisfaction.
 This data is used to optimize the chatbot’s effectiveness over time.

+## Learning Outcomes of This Project:
+1. User Interaction Design - Understanding user needs, designing intuitive interfaces using Streamlit, and enhancing user experience through effective communication.
+2. Database Management - Learning to interact with MySQL databases, including data retrieval and manipulation, as well as implementing efficient querying techniques.
+3. Response Generation Techniques - Exploring the use of language models for generating contextually relevant responses, including the implementation of the LangChain framework.
+4. Session Management - Understanding how to maintain user sessions for personalized interactions and context retention throughout conversations.
+5. Performance Evaluation - Assessing chatbot performance through metrics like response time, user satisfaction, and interaction logging for continuous improvement.
+6. Feedback Mechanism - Implementing feedback loops to gather user input on chatbot responses, facilitating iterative enhancements and model training.
+7.Deployment and Scalability - Learning about deploying web applications and ensuring scalability for handling multiple user interactions concurrently.